-- (5) Reflecting the importance of tackling climate change in line with the Union's commitments to implement the Paris Agreement and the United Nations Sustainable Development Goals, this Specific Programme will contribute to mainstream climate actions and to the achievement of an overall target of 25 % of the EU budget expenditures supporting climate objectives.
-Actions under this Specific Programme are expected to contribute 35% of the overall financial envelope of the Specific Programme to climate objectives.
+- (5) Reflecting the importance of tackling climate change in line with the Union's commitments to implement the Paris Agreement and the United Nations Sustainable Development Goals, this Specific Programme will contribute to mainstream climate actions and to the achievement of an overall target of [25] % of the EU budget expenditures supporting climate objectives.
+Actions under this Specific Programme are expected to contribute [35]% of the overall financial envelope of the Specific Programme to climate objectives.
 Relevant actions will be identified during the Specific Programme's preparation and implementation, and reassessed in the context of the relevant evaluations and review processes.
-Special attention will be paid to EU coal-intensive regions of the Union. - (6) The Specific Programme's actions should be used to address market failures or sub-optimal investment situations, in a proportionate manner, without duplicating or crowding out private financing and have a clear European added value. - (7) Reflecting the important contribution that research and innovation should make to address challenges in food, agriculture, rural development and the bioeconomy, and to seize the corresponding research and innovation opportunities in close synergy with Common Agricultural Policy, relevant actions under the Specific Programme will be supported with EUR 10 billion for the cluster 'Food and Natural Resources' for the period 2021-2027. - (8) The completion of the Digital Single Market and the growing opportunities from the convergence of digital and physical technologies requires a stepping up of investments.
-Horizon Europe will contribute to these efforts with a substantial increase of spending in main digital research and innovation activities compared to the Research and Innovation Framework Programme Horizon 20206.
-This should ensure that Europe remains at the forefront of global research and innovation in the digital field.
+Attention will be paid to coalintensive areas of the Union in transition. - (6) The Specific Programme's actions should be used to address market failures or sub-optimal investment situations, in a proportionate manner, without duplicating or crowding out private financing and have a clear European added value. - (7) Reflecting the important contribution that research and innovation should make to address challenges in food, agriculture, rural development and the bioeconomy, and to seize the corresponding research and innovation opportunities in close synergy with Common Agricultural Policy, relevant actions under the Specific Programme will be supported with [EUR 10 billion] for the cluster 'Food and Natural Resources' 'Bioeconomy, Food, Natural Resources, Agriculture and Environment' for the period 2021-2027. - (8) [The completion of the Digital Single Market and the growing opportunities from the convergence of digital and physical technologies requires a stepping up of investments.
+Horizon Europe will contribute to these efforts with a substantial increase of spending in main digital research and innovation activities compared to the Research and Innovation Framework Programme Horizon 2020.
+This should ensure that Europe remains at the forefront of global research and innovation in the digital field.]